tstockwell/TermSatNet/ReRite.Wiki/LucidExpressions/structured-expressions.md

 There are no other join points other than those that are already represented by a T and those that can be replaced by a T via deiteration.

+All of the join points in an expression can be identified in linear time, in two sweeps of the expression, from left to right and back again.
+On each pass, terms are collected, and when a term is encountered that matches an existing term in the collection, then the encountered term is actually a join point and be replaced with T.

 #### Example
 Consider the expression [1 [1 2]].